dhruvbalwada/code_sample/README.md

 The use of Python has been primarily for making simple 3D movies (https://www.youtube.com/watch?v=gRnIld6qiw0).

-I am attaching a few simple codes.
+Here are a few code samples from the projects mentioned above:

 1. animate_floats_3d.py       - A Python script that uses MayaVi libraries to make a 3D movie. (https://www.youtube.com/watch?v=gRnIld6qiw0)
 2. cdfjz_all.f90              - A FORTRAN program to estimate surface PV fluxes.
 Uses base functions from CDFTOOLS.